NexTimy/Semester_Project/README.md

 UEB3207922
 Info_TeCH - B - L - 100

-This is a Text-Based Adventure Game starts by asking for the player's name and then presents a scenario where the player must choose between two paths.
-Depending on the choice, different outcomes are displayed, leading to either victory or failure.
+This is a Text-Based Adventure Game that introduces classes for Item, HealthPotion, Weapon, Room, and Player, and a Game class.
+The rooms now have branching paths and options, and the player can collect items and use them.